Tracing Leaves Fine Motor Activity

 Kids nature activity with leaves

-The mat was decorated with a variety of green leaves.
+I recently purchased a dollar store plastic place mat decorated with a variety of green leaves.
 We took the mat outside and collected leaves from the trees growing nearby.

 We were able to match many of the leaves we collected to the leaves on the mat.
 We also found a few leaves not represented on the place mat.